 This Leashboss slow feed bowl can be used as a standalone dish or it can be placed inside an elevated feeder.
 The plastic bowl has a lip to keep it in place in a feeder and the non-slip rubber helps keep it stationary if you set the bowl on a floor or on a mat.
 It’s made of BPA, PVC, and phthalate-free material.

-The bowl comes in three sizes, but the largest one is fitting for big pups.
-It holds as much as four cups of food and works with either kibble or wet food.
+The bowl comes in three sizes with the largest holding up to four cups of kibble or wet food.
 The maze-filled bowl can be washed in the top rack of a dishwasher.
 It comes in two colors: blue and gray.

 Price at time of publish: $16